If you regularly …

 The process is always the same!!

-How to pack for Europe for 2 weeks – the process
+How to pack for Europe for 2 weeks (in the winter) – the process

 - Know how you travel and what you will be doing each day.
 When my husband and I travel, we walk and use mass transit.
 When travelling abroad I know what I will be doing each day, want to dress as stylishly as I can, pack light and bring comfortable shoes.
 Your daily activities may be completely different, but I advise that you know what you are doing (more or less) each day of your vacation or trip.